Codecademy/docs/content/sql/concepts/commands/terms/contains/contains.md

   - 'paths/analyze-data-with-sql'
 ---

-CONTAINS() is a predicate used to search for matches to words or phrases in a column.
+In SQL, CONTAINS is a predicate used to search for matches to words or phrases in a column.

 ## Syntax